Maz-hub/capstone/README.md

 ## Progress Updates

-- [Date] Added Trail model with fields for name, description, start location, and difficulty.
+- Added Trail model with fields for name, description, start location, and difficulty.
-- [Date] Integrated Pillow for handling image uploads to trail descriptions.
+- Integrated Pillow for handling image uploads to trail descriptions.

 ## Challenges and Solutions